 Whilst managing a company and studying part-time I was asked occasionally to advise other creative enterprises with their business plans, marketing strategies or management systems.
 Helping other businesses in this way, through management consultancy and my training workshops, became my passion and my profession.

 Since then, I have worked as a business adviser and trainer with large corporations and smaller enterprises, in various sectors and cultures, in more than 50 countries across several continents.

 I continue to ‘translate’ effective business methods from around the world and help people in the creative, digital and cultural industries to adapt them appropriately and sensitively to their own circumstances.
-I deliver this through my consultancy advice, training workshops, keynote conference speeches and writing.
+I help people through my consultancy advice, training workshops, keynote conference speeches and writing.

 My books ‘T-Shirts and Suits: A Guide to the Business of Creativity’ and ‘Chase One Rabbit: Strategic Marketing for Business Success’ and other publications condense much of what I’ve learnt over the years.
 I have learnt from my own experience, from business school, and from my clients’ successes.
 Everything I write is designed to be relevant and appealing to creative people.
 I’m proud that both books have been translated and published in several languages around the world.

 Because of my own journey, I can empathise with creative people who are motivated primarily by their creative passion, and my story often resonates with theirs.
 I understand people’s concerns about the conventional assumptions and practices of the wider business world.
 I share their outlook, which defines ‘success’ differently.
 I know people want to do business in their own unique way – and I can help them to achieve success in their own terms.